GitauHarrison/notes/search/implement_elasticseach.md

 # Implement Search Functionality In Your Flask App

 [Elasticsearch](https://www.elastic.co/what-is/elasticsearch) may mean different things to different people, depending on their level of familiarity with the technology.
-At its core, Elasticsearch is largely a distributed open-source search and analytics engine for all types of data built on Apache Lucene and developed in Java, using NoSQL, meaning it stores data in unstructured way and that we cannot use SQL to query it.
-It is at the heart of the ELK Stack (Elasticsearch, Kibana and Logtash) such that it has become synonymous with the name of the stack itself.
+At its core, Elasticsearch is largely a distributed open-source search and analytics engine for all types of data built on Apache Lucene and developed in Java, using NoSQL, meaning it stores data in an unstructured way and that we cannot use SQL to query it.
+It is at the heart of the ELK Stack (Elasticsearch, Kibana, and Logtash) such that it has become synonymous with the name of the stack itself.

 The following are other sections in the Elasticsearch series.
 You can click on any of the links to learn more: